ConductorOne/baton-zoom/README.md

   baton-zoom [command]

 Available Commands:
-  completion         Generate the autocompletion script for the specified shell help               Help about any command
+  capabilities       Get connector capabilities completion         Generate the autocompletion script for the specified shell help               Help about any command

 Flags:
       --account-id string           Account ID used to generate token providing access to Zoom API. ($BATON_ACCOUNT_ID) --client-id string            The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string        The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string                 The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                        help for baton-zoom
-      --log-format string             The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string              The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -v, --version                       version for baton-zoom
+      --log-format string           The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string            The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning                This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING) -v, --version                     version for baton-zoom
       --zoom-client-id string       Client ID used to generate token providing access to Zoom API. ($BATON_ZOOM_CLIENT_ID) --zoom-client-secret string   Client Secret used to generate token providing access to Zoom API. ($BATON_ZOOM_CLIENT_SECRET)

 Use "baton-zoom [command] --help" for more information about a command.
 ```